Eight big banks must face U.S. cities' allegations of municipal bond collusion

 In his 34-page decision, Furman said the cities offered “reason to believe that defendants stood to gain by participating in the rate-fixing scheme and that the scheme was possible only with defendants’ coordinated efforts.”

-Furman also said six of the banks must face breach of contract claims.
+Furman also said six banks must face breach of contract claims.
 He dismissed all claims of unjust enrichment.

 The VRDO market exceeded $400 billion in 2009 but has shrunk.
 S&P Global Ratings recently rated $144.9 billion of the securities.